 7. In Stock/Inventory information would be something all shoppers need to know.
 When your website is being built, be sure to tell programmers how you want to inform shoppers if a certain item is out of stock in certain sizes, colors, quantity, etc. Rather than letting your customers become frustrated at the checkout page to find out unavailable items, you can list this information as they are viewing product details.

 Bonus Point: Product Videos allow your customers to see your product in action.
 You can even create an explainer video to educate your customers as well.
 These videos can be short and you can even repurpose them for email or social media content.

 As mentioned, product pages can leave a strong impression on your visitor’s overall experience.
 These pages, in turn, also help drive visitors to make the purchase.
 Going forward, be sure to place more value into creating the look, content, and navigation that makes the shopping process simple and convenient for your customers.

-For more tips on product pages and make sure they are shopper friendly, please contact Ready Artwork at 626.400.4511 in San Gabriel.
+For more tips on e-commerce platforms, product pages and make sure they are shopper friendly call us at 626.400.4511 or contact us below!